Gustavolmo/test-repository/README.md

 ### REVERSING ACTIONS
 - git reset to undo git add
-- git reset HEAD to undo commit
+- git reset HEAD to undo commit (add ~ and a number after HEAD to point at older commits)

-## RESET THIS COMMIT